 Forests in Oromia are managed by, affected by, or used by a range of government institutions and citizens.
-Coordination of investments, institutions, information, and incentives that impact
+Coordination of investments, institutions, information, and incentives that impact or are impacted by forest resources is extremely weak.
+Almost all forested areas fall under the mandate of Oromia authorities including the Oromia Forest and Wildlife Enterprise (OFWE) and the Oromia Bureau of Agriculture (BoA).
+Other regional bureaus responsible for environment, land, energy, and water are also central to forests and land-use change.
+Bale

-&lt;sup>18 Zones are administrative units in Ethiopia.
-Regional states are divided into zones, which are subdivided into woredas and then kebeles.
+&lt;sup>12Zones are an administrative unit in Ethiopia.
+Regional states are divided into zones, which are sub-divided into woredas and then kebeles.